Last Updated: December 13, 2018

-For example, Twisted Lily pushes their gift cards 48 hours before Valentine’s Day, knowing that many are shopping for fragrances or skin care products, but missed the deadline to have a gift shipped.
+For example, Twisted Lily push their gift cards 48 hours before Valentine’s Day, knowing that many are shopping for fragrances or skin care products, but missed the deadline to have a gift shipped.
 They address the issue front and center on their home page.

 The 41% of Mother’s Day gift orders we saw made to retailers using our platform were all made past the standard shipping cutoff date.
 But because the gift email announcement or gift card would arrive in Mom’s inbox instantaneously, these online stores were prime last-minute shopping locations.